mehedi8gb/login-automation/README.md

 ## Usage

-1. Update the `config.json` file with your login credentials and any other necessary configuration.
+1. Update the `users.example.txt to users.txt` and `working.example.txt to working.txt` file with your login credentials and any other necessary configuration.

 2. Run the automation script:
     ```sh